kubevela/kubevela.github.io/docs/platform-engineers/defkit/param-complex-types.md

 ## `defkit.OneOf()`

 A discriminated union — the parameter must match exactly one of the declared variant schemas.
 Use `.Discriminator(field)` to specify the distinguishing field name and `.Variants()` to list the variant schemas.
-Maps to a CUE disjunction of struct types.
+Generates a CUE enum field for the discriminator plus conditional `if` blocks for each variant's fields.

 ```go title="Go — defkit"
 // With Discriminator